 The arrow should be as straight as an arrow is.
 However, this is not an easy task to do.

 Wobbling is a common issue in the world of archery.
-It is because most archers experienced arrow wobbling at some point.
+It is because most archers experienced arrow wobbling in flight at some point.
 And yes, most archers still struggle with wobbling arrows – even the most experienced ones.

-So, why do arrows wobble mid-flight?
+So, why does an arrow arrows wobble mid-flight?

 Correctly releasing your arrow is the key to success here.
 If you release your arrow correctly, the arrow will not wobble.
 And how do you release the arrow properly?
 We will discuss that later.